Data Modeling Methodology for Data Fabric Success

 Data reusability holds promise for enterprises facing increasing market pressure to innovate.
 How can a data strategy stand up to this pressure?
 The key is building a reusable data foundation.
 Instead of starting from scratch for each new project, what if you could stand on the shoulder of giants?
 Read on to learn how a data fabric can create a reusable foundation to power iterative innovation.

-What is an Enterprise Data Fabric?
+What is a Data Fabric?

 Traditional data management strategies centered around relational data systems are fundamentally broken.
 Enterprise data fabrics offer a new way forward allowing organizations to shift from reactive to responsive data strategies.